arungudelli/angularjswiki/content/en/httpclient/get.md

 http-get-request-angular app is running!
 ```

-As mentioned in [HttpClinet Observable](https://www.angularjswiki.com/httpclient/observable/), For our Angular HttpClient get request example, we will use a third party API `https://reqres.in/api/users?page=1` which returns a list of users in JSON object format.
+As mentioned in [HttpClient Observable](https://www.angularjswiki.com/httpclient/observable/), For our Angular HttpClient get request example, we will use a third party API `https://reqres.in/api/users?page=1` which returns a list of users in JSON object format.

 To setup server communication we need to add `HttpClientModule` in `app.module.ts` file as explained in [HttpClient Introduction](https://www.angularjswiki.com/httpclient/)